ABenC377/NUCLEI/README.md

 The parser/interpretter runs by doing a first lexical analysis-parse of the file to turn it into a linked list of tokens.
 The code for doing this is int the 'lexical_parser.c' and 'lexical_parser.h' files.
 From this list of tokens, the parser/interpretter is run.

+The lexical parser is basically a finite state automata, which takes the characters of the input file as inputs, and then adds tokens to the linked list of tokens as an output.
+Because of the variety of possible characters and tokens, there are 39 states to the automata.
+The easiest way for me to code this automata was with a switch statement.
+This switch statement is very large, but I think easy enough to understand.